CiscoSecurity/sxo-05-security-workflows/docs/faqs.md

 **A**: See the [Python Modules]({{ site.baseurl }}/activities/python/modules) page.

 ### Q: Can I install custom Python modules?
-**A**: No. Python scripts in SecureX orchestration run inside a container that can't be customized.
+**A**: No. Python scripts in SecureX Orchestration run inside a container that can't be customized.

 ### Q: How do I make a workflow appear in Threat Response/SecureX ribbon/product pivot menus?
 **A**: See the [Response Workflows]({{ site.baseurl }}/workflows/response/) page.